corybrunson/ggalluvial/README.md

 Several problems persist in the current attempt:

 - ggplot2 treats the horizontal axis as continuous; the default should be for it to be treated as categorical, with placement determined by axis aesthetics (in the multivariate setting) or by `as(x, "numeric")` (in the bivariate setting), and labeled accordingly.
 (All categorical variables should be stored as factors anyway.)
-The present implementation makes this challenging, but an easy patch is to add a `scale_x_continuous` layer (see examples).
+The present implementation makes this challenging, but an easy patch is to add a `scale_x_continuous` layer (see `help(geom_alluvium)`).
 - By default, should the factors of each axis proceed downward, not upward?
 This would require a transformation of `y` in both `geom_*`s, so it might be best implemented as a `coord_transform` layer rather than a `params` argument.
 - While it would require disabling the vertical metric (ticks, frequency labels, and grid), the option should be available to impose spacing between the strata within each axis.
 In a multivariate diagram, a fixed cumulative gap height should be evenly distributed between the strata in each axis, so that the axis stack up to the same height.
 In a bivariate diagram, a fixed gap height should separate the strata within each axis.
 - For each axis, the data are resorted, by the current axis first and then by the remaining axes in some order.
 The default order used here (`zigzag`) proceeds to the remaining axes in order of proximity to the current axis, in order to minimize overlaps of alluvia.
 Other orders are possible and in some settings desirable, and should be available as options.